Food, Jordan, Middle Eastern Food

 First, the meat (chicken and lamb) is marinated with a blend of spices and placed on a tiered tray with cut vegetables.
 Then the tray is placed into an underground oven that has been pre-heated an hour before.
 The oven opening is then covered with sheets of Aluminum foil and a carpet before being buried in sand and left for four hours.

 After four hours, the tray is lifted out and the meal is served.
 The result is the most tender, juiciest meat I have ever tasted.
-What’s more is that because the vegetables are cooked together in the same oven, it has absorbed plenty of flavor from the spices and meat, making them even more delicious!
+What’s more is that because the vegetables are cooked together in the same oven, it has absorb plenty of flavor from the spices and meat, making them even more delicious!
 Zarb has got to be my favorite meal on this trip… and that’s saying a lot since I had tons of amazing food in Jordan.

 Zarb – Bedouin BBQ cooked underground